OpenMS/pyopenms-docs/docs/source/algorithms.rst

 Spectra Merge Algorithm
 *************************

 The pyOpenMS spectra merge algorithms allows the merge of several spectra by either increasing S/N ratio (for MS1 and above) or merging scans which stem from similar precursors (for MS2 and above).
 In any case, the number of scans will be reduced.
-In addition, pyOpenMS provides the method to average spectra.
+Some of the methods available for merging average spectra.

 Different spectra merge algorithms are available in pyOpenMS: